 Being part of a committed couple can be one of life's most satisfying experiences.
 Intimate relationships can also be where we come up against - and work out - our most deeply-rooted psychological issues.
 Learning how to sustain that loving connection through the good times and the hard times is what couples counselors are good at.

-Through the power of emotional honesty and clear communication, differences can be addressed and trust can be re-established in a way that re-aligns the relationship.
+Through the power of emotional honesty and clear communication, differences can be addressed and trust can be re-established in a way that clarifies the needs and potential of the relationship.
 By moving past avoidance and reactivity, there can be a renewed sense of intimacy and love that is rooted in mutual respect and a shared vision for the future.

 Most often the work requires a commitment to weekly or bi-weekly sessions in order to make a significant impact on entrenched dynamics.
 In my experience, longer sessions (75 minutes) provide the necessary space for each person to express themselves and for the process to shift into a deeper zone where transformation is possible.